baconhoney/3DPuzzleQuiz/README.md

 # 3D Puzzle Quiz – Exhibition Web Platform
-This repository powers the **3D Puzzle Quiz**, a digital quiz game designed for use at exhibitions.
+This repository powers the **3D Puzzle Quiz**, an analog and digital quiz game designed for use at exhibitions.
 It includes multiple frontend interfaces, a backend server, a searchable interface, and developer documentation via a Git submodule.
 The system is designed to be modular, multilingual, and easy to deploy.

 ## Project Structure
 ```
-./
-├─ ClientWebpage/         # Participant-facing client interface
+ClientWebpage/         # Participant-facing client interface
-├─ SearchWebpage/         # Search utility interface
+SearchWebpage/         # Search utility interface
-├─ AdminWebpage/          # Admin interface
+AdminWebpage/          # Admin interface
-├─ Server/                # aiohttp backend server
-├─ Build/                 # Output folder for the built app
+Build/                 # Output folder for the built app
+Server/                # aiohttp backend server
-├─ cfg/                   # Configuration for the server
+    cfg/                   # Configuration for the server
-├─ data/                  # Data storage
+    data/                  # Data storage
-│   └─ quizData.sqlite    # SQLite database containing quiz data
+        quizData.sqlite    # SQLite database containing quiz data
+    .env                   # Defines relative paths to components
+    main.py                # The entry point of the Server root-module
+    manageQuizdata.py      # Utility for managing quiz content
-├─ Wiki/                  # Developer documentation (Git submodule)
+Wiki/                  # Developer documentation (Git submodule)
-├─ build.sh               # Linux build script
-├─ build.bat              # Windows build script
+build.bat              # Launcher for windows
-├─ manageQuizdata.py      # Utility for managing quiz content
+build.sh               # Launcher for linux
-├─ .env                   # Defines relative paths to components
-├─ .gitignore
-└─ .gitmodules
+build.py               # Build script
 ```

 ## Requirements